Waivers Attorneys in

 Public Charge.
 No waiver.
-In a family case the petitioner may be required to file a new I-864, Affidavit of Support.
+In a family case, the petitioner may be required to file a new I-864, Affidavit of Support.

 Communicable Disease.
 Applicant must have USC/LPR spouse, parent or child and prove that he/she will receive treatment upon entering the U.S., can pay for the treatment and the treating facility will report the progress to health authorities.
-CDC can deny if risk to public health is too great.
+CDC can deny if the risk to public health is too great.

 Spouse or Child Drug Trafficker.
 No waiver.

 Vaccinations.
-Waiver available.
+The waiver is available.

 Alcohol Abuse and Mental Disorder.
-Waiver available.
+The waiver is available.